 We also provide genetic screening and counselling for the known genes associated to the familial forms of FTD.
 Some people with FTD have a family history of dementia and the condition may be inherited in some of these families.
 Directly inherited forms of FTD are thought to account for around 10-20% of all cases of the condition.
 Genes that are known to cause FTD include MAPT gene (tau), progranulin (or GRN) gene or a gene called C9ORF72.

 Mutations in the tau gene can cause the tau protein to behave abnormally, forming toxic clumps that can damage brain cells.
 We still need to understand more about how mutations in progranulin and C9ORF72 cause the disease.
 The C9ORF72 gene can cause individuals to develop motor neurone disease or FTD or both conditions and may affect members of the same family differently.

 Frontotemporal Dementia Treatment

-Moreover, we offer the opportunity to participate in clinical trials testing novel pharmacological intervention, before they become available to the public, aiming to delay the progression of the disease.
-Caregivers may experience significant stresses and have a high level of burden; therefore we also offer caregiver support.
+We also offer the opportunity to participate in clinical trials testing novel pharmacological intervention, before they become available to the public, aiming to delay the progression of the disease.
+Caring for a loved one with dementia can also be very stressful and challenging, and it’s very important that support and self-care extends to the caregiver as well.
+Our frontotemporal dementia clinic team is always happy to offer guidance and advice to carers, and we are pleased to also offer caregiver support.